JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1986_07.md

 - All quotations within this Journal, unless otherwise inclicated, are from _The URANTIA Book_, e1955, and are used with the permission of the URANTIA Foundation, the copyright owner.

-lnasmuch as there is no official URANTLA Brotherhood or Foundation interpretation of the teachings of _The URANTIA Book_, the views expressed herein are based wholly upon each author's understanding and personal religious experience,
+lnasmuch as there is no official URANTIA Brotherhood or Foundation interpretation of the teachings of _The URANTIA Book_, the views expressed herein are based wholly upon each author's understanding and personal religious experience,

 Copyright 1986 by URANTIA Brotherhood Corporition.
 All rights reserved, Printed in U.S.A. preference and a sense of “reality” to this new Godcentered model of the universe.